THJ-2201

 It is a structural analog of AM-2201 in which the central indole ring has been replaced by indazole.

 Pharmacology

-THJ-2201 acts as a full agonist with a binding affinity of 1.34nM at CB1 and 1.32nM at CB2 cannabinoid receptors.
+THJ-2201 acts as a full agonist with a binding affinity of 1.34 nM at CB1 and 1.32 nM at CB2 cannabinoid receptors.

 Side effects

 THJ-2201 has been linked to at least one hospitalization and death due to its use.

 Legal status

-Because of the hazards associated with recreational use of this compound, it is classified as a Schedule I controlled substance in the United States.
+It is classified as a Schedule I controlled substance in the United States.

 It is also an Anlage II controlled drug in Germany.